aitesam961/ara-build-playground/readmeI.md

 **Note:** llvm-toolchain may not be neccessary as far as only RTL sims are concerned but the later steps does not succeed unless the previous steps are successfully finished.
 So its required.

+The results above can be verified from the [Actions run](https://github.com/aitesam961/ara-build-playground/actions/runs/9795191450/job/27046776347) in this repository

 ### 2.2 Build LLVM-Toolchain

 ```